Superior vena cava obstruction (SVCO)

 Stents

 You may have a stent as the first treatment for SVCO.
-This is because it relieves symptoms quickly.
-You may also have a stent if SVCO has come back after radiotherapy or chemotherapy.
+It relieves symptoms quickly.
+You may also have a stent if SVCO comes back after having radiotherapy or chemotherapy.

 Radiotherapy